 Popular Colors for Wedding Invites

 The right colors for your wedding invitations largely depends on the theme and style of your overall wedding.
 Additionally, seasonality plays a key role in color consideration for wedding invitations.
-Make sure to visit our resource on wedding color combinations for more help on how to pick the right color scheme for your wedding as well as color samples.
+Make sure to visit our resource on wedding color combinations for more help and wedding invitation ideas on how to pick the right color scheme for your wedding as well as color samples.

 Fonts, or typeface, describe the style of letters or characters of an invitation.
 Wedding invitation fonts often include a combination of a sans serif, serif, script, or other unique typeface.
 Choosing what type of font works best for your invitations largely depends on your invitation theme and style.
 To help, we’ve broken down the four main typeface styles for you below: